codeigniter4/CodeIgniter4/user_guide_src/source/database/queries.rst

 .. literalinclude:: queries/009.php

-When ``RawSql`` is used the string is not escaped.
+Since v4.3.0, when ``RawSql`` is used the string is not escaped.
 This allows you to call SQL functions and constants:

 .. literalinclude:: queries/030.php